 Applicants from across the world can apply for grants irrespective of nationality, although they must be affiliated to an institution that can provide independent oversight and reports to EMKP.
 There is no restriction on where the proposed work can be carried out; however, strong preference is given to projects in regions and countries where there is limited financial support available for research.

-If you are considering an application for the 2020/2021 round of grants, please carefully consider the viability and ethics of conducting this work within the context of the Covid-19 pandemic before you apply.
-EMKP places the highest priority on the health and welfare of grantees, community members and knowledge holders, and will not support any projects that jeopardise this, or fails to plan appropriately.
+If you are considering an application for the 2022/2023 round of grants, please carefully consider the viability and ethics of conducting this work within the context of the Covid-19 pandemic before you apply.
+EMKP places the highest priority on the health and welfare of grantees, community members and knowledge holders, and will not support any projects that jeopardise this, or fail to plan appropriately.
 In your application will be asked to demonstrate what protective measures you will take in your proposed work.

 The grants cover all relevant fieldwork and documentation costs including equipment, travel, subsistence and allowances for research assistants and community members involved in the project.
 We do not fund replacement teaching/salary costs for the Principal Investigator or Collaborators*, or institutional overhead/administrative costs.

 *In exceptional circumstances we may consider a modest salary for the Collaborator(s).
 Please see the guidelines for more details, or contact EMKP to discuss this.

 Applicants are welcome to re-submit applications in the following grant round, especially if they have been invited to do so by the EMKP Panel in their original feedback.

 Please note, however, Principal Investigators who are unsuccessful two years in a row cannot submit a third application the following year.
 The same applies to unsuccessful projects (where the Principal Investigator may have changed but the topic of the project and team membership have not).